skhcjh231/blog-post/content/docs/spring24/16_/_index.md

 ## **More details**
 ### **Capacity**
 ### **Autoregressively sampling**
-The issue with autoregressively sampling is that it lacks information about future tokens, which means it cannot determine whether a token will be in the top-k when it passes through the router.
+The issue with autoregressively sampling is that it lacks information about future tokens, which means it cannot determine whether a token will be in the top-{{< katex >}}k{{< /katex >}} when it passes through the router.
 Therefore, to solve this problem, the paper proposes two methods.
 - Simple auxiliary loss
   <p align="center">
     <img src=./Routing_Analysis.png>
 </p>
   The first method is introducing an auxiliary loss.
-By designing an additional binary cross-entropy loss function at the router's output, the value of tokens in the top-$k$ is guided to be greater than 0.5, while the value of tokens are not in the top-$k$ is guided to be less than 0.5.
-Through its process, when the token passes through the router, it is considered to be in the top-$k$ if its value is higher than 0.5, and it passes through the self-attention and MLP layer.
+By designing an additional binary cross-entropy loss function at the router's output, the value of tokens in the top-{{< katex >}}k{{< /katex >}} is guided to be greater than 0.5, while the value of tokens are not in the top-{{< katex >}}k{{< /katex >}} is guided to be less than 0.5.
+Through its process, when the token passes through the router, it is considered to be in the top-{{< katex >}}k{{< /katex >}} if its value is higher than 0.5, and it passes through the self-attention and MLP layer.
 Otherwise, it passses through the residual path.
 Designing such a function impacts the primary language modeling objective about 0.2-0.3%.
 We believe this likely refers to the extent to which performance and inference time are affected.

 - Small auxiliary MLP predictor